A local limit theorem in stationary random environment of conductances on Z

-\v3 \n{\bf Abstract} -- We prove a local limit theorem for nearest neighbours random walks in stationary random environment of conductances on $\Z$ without using any of both classic assumptions of uniform ellipticity and independence on the conductances.
+\v3 \n{\bf Abstract. }We prove a local central limit theorem for nearest neighbours random walks in stationary random environment of conductances on $\Z$ without using any of both classic assumptions of uniform ellipticity and independence on the conductances.
 Besides the central limit theorem, we use discrete differential Nash-type inequalities associated with the Hausdorff's representation of the completely decreasing sequences.
+The method is also valid for analogous continuous time Markov chains.

 \v3 \n{\it 2010 MSC: }60J10; 60K37